 The Golden Cross pub boasts some lovely Tudor features, including a dragon beam – a diagonal beam that enabled upper jettied floors to go around corners.
 In more recent times, local lad Philip Larkin liked to read his library books here, to drink with his friends and, apparently, to ogle the barmaid.
 Boyhood memories of Coventry later coloured his poem, ‘I remember, I remember’.

-Customers who come to the Golden Cross today (with or without books) don’t want for choice of drinks – real ales from far and wide, local gins and gins from around the world, fabulous lagers, great ciders, a comprehensive wine list, selections of spirits, soft drinks, tea, coffee... and a menu of traditional homemade British cuisine.
+Customers who come to the Golden Cross today (with or without books) don’t want for choice of drinks – real ales from far and wide, local gins plus gins from around the world, fabulous lagers, great ciders, a comprehensive wine list, selections of spirits, soft drinks, tea, coffee... and a menu of traditional homemade British cuisine.

 In 1815, Sir Walter Scott stayed at the King’s Arms and Castle Hotel, and began writing his gripping historical novel Kenilworth – telling the story of the mysterious death of Amy Robsart, wife of the Earl of Leicester who romanced Queen Elizabeth at Kenilworth Castle.
 Charles Dickens is also believed to have stayed at the inn while writing Dombey and Son, which included “A stroll among the haunted ruins of Kenilworth.”